web-archive-group/WAHR/walkthroughs/Termite-Data-Server.md

 	bin/setup_mallet.sh
 	make -C utils/corenlp

-It is also recommended to run the following:
+It is also recommended to run the following, in case the `make -C utils/corenlp` command does not work.

 	cd utils/corenlp
 	make clean all